 As I write this now I realize that it doesn’t make a whole lot of sense especially when putting in perspective the ‘rising of the dough’, but when he said it and the way he said it, we understood perfectly 🤔

-Translation: if you want pizza sooner use warm (comfortably warm not hot burning) water.
+Translation: if you want a homemade pizza sooner use warm (comfortably warm not hot burning) water.
 Allow the dough to double the size which give or take, that’s about 1 hour and 1/2.

 But if you are NOT in a hurry, or if you are a meal planner use cold water and let it rise on your counter for up to 24 hours, or up to 3 days in the refrigerator.

 The difference is that the longer the yeast sits and gluten forms, the tastier the pizza.
-Now you decided what’s best for you 🙂
+Now you decide what’s best for you 🙂

 how to make pizza dough from scratch